 What to do if you have content that receives restricted ad serving?

-Publishers do not have to act if they are notified of restricted ad serving, but will likely have revenue performance reduced until they do.
+Publishers do not have to act if they are notified of restricted demand, but will likely have revenue performance reduced until they do.